sfragkoul/sfragkoul/README.md

 ### Hi there my name is Stella (she/her)🌠
+I am a Physicist playing with Machine Learning and Bioinformatics!

 <!--
 **sfragkoul/sfragkoul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.